• Skip to primary navigation

 Home / Tretinoin / Tretinoin and benzoyl peroxide

-Tretinoin and benzoyl peroxide combined
+Tretinoin and benzoyl peroxide for acne: Can you use them together?

 Tretinoin and benzoyl peroxide are powerful ingredients that complement each other treating acne.
 But how can you get them in the same formula?
 Find out!